Pure subrings of Du Bois singularities are Du Bois singularities: Abstract

 \section{Abstract}

-Let \(R \to S\) be a cyclically pure map of rings essentially of finite type over the complex numbers \(\mathbb{C}\).
+Let \(R \to S\) be a cyclically pure map of Noetherian \(\mathbb{Q}\)-algebras.
 In this paper, we show that if \(S\) has Du Bois singularities, then \(R\) has Du Bois singularities.
 Our result is new even when \(R \to S\) is faithfully flat.
-As a consequence, we show that under the same hypotheses on \(R \to S\), if \(S\) has log canonical type singularities and \(K_R\) is Cartier, then \(R\) has log canonical singularities.
+Our proof also yields interesting results in prime characteristic and in mixed characteristic.
+As a consequence, we show that if \(R \to S\) is a cyclically pure map of rings essentially of finite type over the complex numbers \(\mathbb{C}\), \(S\) has log canonical type singularities, and \(K_R\) is Cartier, then \(R\) has log canonical singularities.
+Along the way, we prove a version of the key injectivity theorem of Kov\'acs and Schwede for Noetherian schemes of equal characteristic zero that have isolated non-Du Bois points.
+Throughout the paper, we use the characterization of the complex \(\underline{\Omega}^0_X\) and of Du Bois singularities in terms of sheafification with respect to Grothendieck topologies.